goosefx/sparrow-monotouch/Sparrow/doc/api/SPDisplayObject.md

  - `Stage` : The [stage](SPStage.md) the display object is connected to, or null if it is not connected to a stage. *(readonly)*
  - `TransformationMatrix` : The transformation matrix of the object relative to its parent. *(readonly)*

-**Points vs. Pixels**

-All sizes and distances are measured in points.
-What this means in pixels depends on the `ContentScaleFactor` of the [stage](SPStage.md).
-On a low resolution device (up to iPhone 3GS), one point is one pixel.
-On devices with a retina display, one point may be 2 pixels.

-**Transforming coordinates**

-Within the display tree, each object has its own local coordinate system.
-If you rotate a container, you rotate that coordinate system - and thus all the children of the container.

-Sometimes you need to know where a certain point lies relative to another coordinate system.
-That's the purpose of the method `TransformationMatrixToSpace`.
-It will create a [matrix](SPMatrix.md) that represents the transformation of a point in one coordinate system to another.

 ## Events

  - `Added` : The object was added to a parent.